What Kind of God: Wrestling With God’s Character in Time of Tragedy

 On another are the events themselves–dark and seemingly impenetrable, yet virtually screaming for spiritual interpretation, lest God be missed, misunderstood, or even maligned through it all.

-On yet another side are the hard truths of Scripture–the inescapable realities of sin, death, and eternal judgment–all of which must all be carefully woven together with the tender truths of divine goodness, mercy and grace, if the comfort offered is to be comfort indeed.
+On yet another side are the hard truths of Scripture–the inescapable realities of sin, death, and eternal judgment–all of which must be carefully woven together with the tender truths of divine goodness, mercy and grace, if the comfort offered is to be comfort indeed.

 And on another still is the inscrutability of God Himself.
 In the midst of his sermon preparations, the eager pastor seems to hear a scriptural voice whispering in his heart, “Go carefully.
 You know in part, you speak in part.
 Now you see dimly; only then, face to face.”